 The Old Way

-There are new changes for the timing when setting up a Solo 401k.
+There are new Solo 401k rules that change the timing when setting up a Solo 401k.
 The old rule said the Solo(k) had to be established by the end of year for which wanted to contribute.
 For example, if you wanted to contribute for 2019, the plan had to be opened by December 31st, 2019.
 You could make the contribution up until April 15, 2020 (changed to July 15, 2020).
 The prior-year contribution date was set by either the tax filing deadline or the deadline if you filed an extension.

 The New Way